pbrogan12/chem/Chapter-7.md

 E = desired margin of error

-Za = z score seperating an area of a/2 in the right tail of the standard normal distribution
+Za = z score separating an area of a/2 in the right tail of the standard normal distribution

 ---